Keep your garden and home secure by taking these simple home security steps…

 Make sure your shed or garage are secure

 Garden sheds and garages are often an easy target for a burglar as they are often over looked in terms of security.
-The contents of a shed can add up to hundreds of pounds especially if you are using it to store valuables such as lawn mowers, strimmers, tools and bicycles.
-Therefore it is definitely worth investing in additional security for your shed or garage.
+The contents of a shed can add up to hundreds if not thousands of pounds especially if you are using it to store valuables such as lawn mowers, strimmers, tools and bicycles.
+As a result it is definitely worth investing in additional security for your shed or garage.